DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Related Work

-\textbf{Zero-shot depth estimation:} Estimating accurate depth maps for in-the-wild images is a crucial but challenging task due to variants in scene layouts, depth distributions, lighting conditions, etc. Some pioneering works have tried to solve this problem, which can be primarily divided into two main branches: data-driven and model-driven.
+Estimating accurate depth maps for in-the-wild images is a crucial but challenging task due to variants in scene layouts, depth distributions, lighting conditions, etc. Some pioneering works have tried to solve this problem, which can be primarily divided into two main branches: data-driven and model-driven.
 The former focuses on collecting large-scale image-depth pairs to achieve the mapping from RGB images to depth maps.
 To maintain training stability, these approaches opt to predict relative depth, which can already represent the scene structure.
 For example, Diversedepth~\cite{yin2020diversedepth} and MiDaS~\cite{ranftl2020towards} predict affine-invariant depth to jointly train on multiple datasets and achieve good generalization across various scenarios.
 On top of this, Omnidata~\cite{eftekhar2021omnidata} introduces a dataset that comprises roughly 14.5 million images and trains a robust depth estimation model following MiDaS to achieve zero-shot cross-dataset transfer.
 More recently, ZoeDepth~\cite{bhat2023zoedepth} trains a relative depth estimation model and demonstrates its transferability to metric depth through fine-tuning on metric depth datasets.
 We follow this strategy to predict relative depth because it is not only practical but also can be converted to metric depth easily.
 DPT~\cite{ranftl2021vision} further enhances MiDaS by replacing the original CNN with a Vision Transformer.
 Depth Anything~\cite{yang2024depth}, then, expands the training datasets with 62 million unlabeled images to further enlarge data coverage.
-However, these methods require the process of data collecting and training, which is time-consuming and resource-exhausting.
+However, these methods rely on large-scale datasets, making the data collection and training process time-consuming and resource-exhausting.